PureStorage-OpenConnect/cl-jenkins/README.md

 A Common Lisp library for interacting with Jenkins.
 It's been used with SBCL, and it ought to work with any conforming implementation.

+This library was designed/tested to work with Jenkins 1.x.
+Some functionality may still work with Jenkins 2.x, but it's highly unlikely that everything will work with Jenkins 2 unmodified.

 ## Setup

 The best way to install this library is via